-The New TRSD WRF will require land acquisition of approximately 5-10 acres to have enough area for the infrastructure itself, and to satisfy ADEQ setback requirements.
-TRSD has been in discussions with BHP regarding the acquisition (by purchase or lease) of property near Gila County Assessor's parcel number 207-23-001C as a potential site.
-The parcel is located within the area of Russell Road (southern portion of TRSD).
+The New location of the TRSD WRF will require land acquisition of approximately 7.7 acres for the new infrastructure itself.
+This will not be enough land to satisfy the ADEQ setback requirements, therefore several waivers may be required from nearby landowners.
+TRSD is in the process of acquiring a parcel from BHP, via donation, for the proposed new WRF.
+The property is Gila County Assessor's parcel number #205-03-010.
+The parcel is located off of Highway 188 (just north of and adjacent to the northern portion of TRSD) and is proposed to be incorporated into the Existing TRSD DMA.
 Exhibits 2 and 3 show the proposed location and a conceptual layout of the new TRSD WRF (Appendix G).